What is Widevinecdm.dll & Should You Delete It?

 Widevine CDM (Content Decryption Module) is a Dynamic Link Library file.
 It is a digital rights management (DRM) application that is used to protect content on the Windows operating system

 This application works by encrypting and decrypting audio and video files to prevent unauthorized duplication or sharing of content.
-We take an in-depth look at what this file means to your PC and whether you need it.
+We examine what this file means to your PC and whether you need it.

 What is Widevine, and do I need it?